JasselD/JasselNotes/LinkedLists.md

-- A collection which can contain many objects of the same type
+- A list which is made up of node
+- **The pointer to the first node to the link is called a Head
 - Stores its items in "containers"
 - The list has a link to the first container and each container has a link to the next container in the list
 - To add an element, the element is placed into a new container and that container is linked to one of the other containers in the list